Benefits Of Selenium Supplements

 Selenium’s rise from an irrelevant mineral to a crucial trace element has occurred as a result of studies indicating its role in regulating metabolism, cell manufacture, enhancing reproductive efforts, neutralising damaging free radicals and protecting the body against infection.
 In addition to these benefits, selenium is the only trace element that is incorporated into our genetic material.
 Selenocysteine is a specific amino acid that is incorporated into numerous proteins in our bodies under the direction of the genetic code.

+The major benefits of selenium include its ability to protect our body from free radical damage.
 Selenium combines with the body’s natural antioxidant, glutathione, to form powerful compounds known as glutathione peroxidases.
 Glutathione peroxidases are compounds that convert hydrogen peroxide and other damaging compounds into water or harmless alcohol.
 Selenium also combines with a specific protein to form a compound referred to as Selenoprotein P. This particular protein helps to protect the circulatory system including the heart and all the blood vessels from damage.

 The other benefit of selenium is that it reactivates vitamins C and E back to their active state.
 Vitamins C and E work to neutralise free radicals and without selenium, these neutralised compounds would be excreted out including the vitamins C and E. By binding with the toxic molecules, vitamins C and E are put back into their active state so that they can attack more free radicals and protect our bodies.